Akselmo/akselmo/README.md

 **I do my future work on Codeberg: https://codeberg.org/akselmo**.
 This is because I do not really like how Github used GPL code to train the Copilot, without any attribution to the original writers of the code.

+I am however open to contributing on projects in here, of course.
+But any of my own future projects will not be hosted, nor mirrored, on Github.

+*Be the change you wanna see!*

 ## Notable projects:

 - [Artificial-Rage](https://codeberg.org/akselmo/artificial-rage)